Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 ## Jekyll & GitHub Pages

-Jekyll is [advertised as a one-stop solution](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll) for all your blogging needs.
+Jekyll is [advertised as a one-stop solution][GitHub Pages Docs] for all your blogging needs.
 It's expected to work out-of-the-box without much configuration & complicated setup.
-And it's by far one of the most easiest to use among all the other SSGs mentioned in this article.
+And by far its one of the most easiest to use among all the other SSGs mentioned in this article.
+Coupled with being to easy to install, the software is well documented.
+And the official documentation is hosted on [jekyllrb.com/docs/][Jekyll Docs].

-There're probably hundreds, if not thousands of themes both free & paid.
-You can find some of the resources to find themes listed of the [official Jekyll themes page](https://jekyllrb.com/docs/themes/).
-And you might find many more on GitHub, maintained by the community & made available free of costs.

-While using Jekyll might be straightforward, I doubt you could say the same for installing it.
-Well, it's not "difficult to install" or something but the fact that you'll need to have a local Ruby runtime on your machine kinda triggers me.

-Yeah, I'm being nitpicky here but if installing a runtime which you'll probably never use again outside of Jekyll doesn't bother you a bit, then go ahead with it.
+With respect to its ease of use, things get interesting here.
+Well, you see, installing Jekyll locally isn't a strict requirement in the first place.
+You could write a single-page site (by hand!), save it as `index.html`, push it to a remote repository named `https://<YOUR-USERNAME>.github.io` & GitHub will serve your site powered by Jekyll themes.
+Check out the official [GitHub Page][GitHub Pages] landing page for more clarification on the same.

+Think to yourself, do you want to write the markup files, by hand?
+If that's you, heck you won't even need a SSG in the first place then!
+But ask me, you're better off using a SSG to generate the static files.
+You'll find less errors in the markup & besides, using a SSG just enables good SEO practices by default.

+That said, I observed Jekyll has the largest collection of themes.
+While some are free & maintained by the community, there're premium ones as well.
+So, regardless of if you're looking to create a blog or landing page for your business, there's bound to be a theme for you out there.
+A great place to find some themes is the official [Jekyll themes][Jekyll Themes] page (_they're all **free**_ :wink:).
+Perform a customary Google search for "_Jekyll themes_" and you'll find more of them scattered across the Internet.

+Customizing Jekyll themes isn't as straightforward as the using Jekyll itself to generate the static content though.
+In addition to the [Liquid][Liquid] templating language, Jekyll provides additional utilities to help you customize your site.
+So, if you're not familiar with the idea of templating languages, then you'll have to be satisfied with what the themes provide out-of-the-box.

+But on a brighter note, JavaScript & frontend developers, you might find better luck with the next SSG (_or rather a framework_), Gatsby.

 ## Gatsby: A React.js Framework to Build Static Sites

 ## Pelican: A Static Site Generator Built With Python